Josverl/MicroPython-Bootcamp/README.md

-# MicroPython-Bootcamp
+# MicroPython-IoT-Bootcamp

-The goal of this repo is to hold the materials for a MicroPython IoT Bootcamp.
+The goal of this repository is to hold the materials for a MicroPython IoT Bootcamp.

 This Bootcamp has the following main goals:

 * Transfer knowledge and information to create rapid prototypes
 * Show the art of the possible using simple devices
-* Learn to use these devices in combination with simple and more complex cloud services Using both Micosoft and other technologies
+* Learn to use these devices in combination with simple and more complex cloud services
 * Allow the participant use the knowledge during provided Labs
-* Allow the participants to use this knowledge to envision possibilitiues for the use of IoT in production environments.
+* Allow the participants to use this knowledge to envision possibilitiues for the use of IoT in production environments
-* Take the solutions (both Software and Devices) back to their workplace or home to continue learning and expirimentation.
+* Take the solutions (both Software and Devices) back to their workplace or home to continue learning and experimenting

 Hardware
 --------
-The plan is to use ESP32 based hardware with SPI RAM to allow effective protytyping withouth the need to write highly optimised code.
+M5Stack development kit will be used during the bootcamp.
+However most of the course can be run on any ESP32 based development board

 Firmware
 --------
 The bootcamp will use [MicroPython](http://micropython.org/)

 and specifically the firmware developped by
 [loboris / MicroPython_ESP32_psRAM_LoBo](https://github.com/loboris/MicroPython_ESP32_psRAM_LoBo)

 IDE Tooling